codice/saml-conformance/README.md

 This module contains an assortment of Java classes that have been copied over from DDF to support operations that shouldn't be handled by the test code; i.e. signature validation using x509 certificates.

 ### external
-This module contains the API for a plugin that needs to be implemented for each external SAML product before these tests can be run against it.
-There are also a few that are already implemented.
-The generated jar file from these modules needs to be installed to a deployment directory of the user's choosing along with the necessary metadata.
-Then that directory should be referred to by system property when running tests.
-(See "Running Test Script")

-e.g. If the ServiceProvider plugin jar and necessary metadata is copied to `/home/saml-conform/deploy` then the test script should be invoked with `-i /home/saml-conform/deploy`.
+This module contains anything related to a specific SAML implementing product.

 #### api
-This module contains the API that must be implemented to run this test kit against a SAML product.
+This module contains the API that must be implemented for a SAML product in order to run this test kit against that product.

 #### implementations
 This module contains implementations of the API for specific SAML products.
+See [How to Run Against a Specific Implementation](#how-to-run-against-a-specific-implementation) for details.

 ##### samlconf-ddf-impl
 Plugin and idp-metadata.xml for the ddf implementation of IdP.
-It should also be used as the model for building plugins for connecting with other IdPs for compliance testing.
+See the README in this directory for details.

 ##### samlconf-keycloak-impl
 Plugin and idp-metadata.xml for the Keycloak implementation of IdP.
+See the README in this directory for details.

 ### deployment
 This module is the project's full package deployment.